 Though he has injured none.

-While the reader does not receive anymore information about who these people were or where the son was killed, that information proves to be unnecessary as the poet is hoping to convey a general horror for the losses sustained in war.
+While the reader does not receive any more information about who these people were or where the son was killed, that information proves to be unnecessary as the poet is hoping to convey a general horror for the losses sustained in war.

 The battle that was fought is said to have been “brutish” as it resulted in the death of innocents, such as the son.
 He, the moon says, “injured none.”
-Whether this mean in battle or life in totality, it is not clear.
+Whether this means in battle or life in totality, it is not clear.
 The only information necessary is that he was, to the moon at least, innocent, undeserving of his fate.
-By association so too was the father who’s life was yet another casualty of the war.
+By association so too was the father whose life was yet another casualty of the war.

 ‘And now I am curious to look